Complex PTSD Test: How To Identify And Diagnose C-PTSD

 While each person may have a different level of tolerance for distressing situations, the types of trauma that trigger C-PTSD are generally more extreme and sustained.
 These traumatic experiences may involve not only direct threats to safety or integrity, but also prolonged or repeated exposure, which can result in a deep-seated impact on an individual's psychological and emotional well-being.

-2. Core symptoms of PTSD
+2. Core symptoms of post traumatic stress disorder (PTSD)

 C-PTSD normally involves the core symptoms of PTSD: